newsflex/wendu-worker-js/README.md

 Install using `npm install --save wendu-worker-js`

+Version 0.4.0 allows providing user Id and Secret for conductor tokens for API.

 ## General Worker Steps

 A worker is a micro-server that performs a task for the Wendu Orchestration engine.
 A woker should be implemented in the following pattern